IFS Therapy NYC

 -

 Not at all.
-While IFS is powerful for healing deeper wounds, it’s equally valuable for anyone seeking more self-awareness, emotional balance, or freedom from internal conflict.
+While IFS Therapy is powerful for healing deeply, it’s equally valuable for anyone seeking more self-awareness, emotional balance, or freedom from internal conflict.

 -